Japan to enhance surveillance system over disputed islands

 People's Daily Online

-The Japanese government has affirmed a new guideline to enhance its surveillance and guard system over its remote islands, as well as disputed territories with its neighboring countries.
+TOKYO, June 30 -- The Japanese government on Tuesday affirmed a new guideline to enhance its surveillance and guard system over its remote islands, as well as disputed territories with its neighboring countries, in line with Prime Minister Shinzo Abe's hawkish policies on territorial disputes.

-Under the new surveillance system, large surveillance vessels will be sent to patrol surrounding areas of the disputed islands and there will be a mechanism of 24-hour aircraft surveillance.
+The new surveillance system included adopting large surveillance vessels to patrol surrounding areas of the disputed islands and a mechanism of 24-hour aircraft surveillance, despite the risk of further worsening Japan's ties with China and increasing possibility of contingency in the surrounding area.

-Ties between China and Japan have been strained since 2012 when the Japanese government unilaterally moved to nationalize part of the Diaoyu islands that are the inherent Chinese territory.
+Ties between China and Japan are strained since the Japanese government in 2012 unilaterally changed the status quo in the disputed islands by 'nationalize' part of the Diaoyu islands that are the inherent Chinese territory.

 |Join the GlobalSecurity.org mailing list|